munificent/craftinginterpreters/book/optimization.md

 build risks sending you off "fixing" problems that the compiler will already solve for you.

 Make sure you don't accidentally benchmark and optimize your debug build.
+I seem to make that mistake at least once a year.

 </aside>

-We also can't easily reason about the effects of our change.
+We also can't easily *reason* about the effects of our change.
 We've made values smaller, which reduces cache misses all across the VM.
 But the actual real-world performance effect of that change is highly dependent on the memory use of the Lox program being run.
 A tiny Lox microbenchmark may not have enough values scattered around in memory for the effect to be noticeable, and even things like the addresses handed out to us by the C memory allocator can affect things.

 If we did our job right, basically everything gets a little faster, especially on larger, more complex Lox programs.
+But it is possible that the extra bitwise operations we do when NaN-boxing values nullifies the gains from the better memory use.
 Doing performance work like this is unnerving because you can't easily *prove* that you've made the VM better.
 You can't point to a single surgically targeted microbenchmark and say, "There, see?"

 Instead, what we really need is a *suite* of larger benchmarks.
-Ideally, they would be distilled from real-world Lox applications -- not that such a thing really exists for a toy language like Lox.
+Ideally, they would be distilled from real-world applications -- not that such a thing really exists for a toy language like Lox.
 Then we can measure the aggregate performance changes across all of those.
 I did my best to cobble together a handful of larger Lox programs.
 On my machine, the new value representation seems to make everything roughly 10% across the board.

-That's not a huge improvement, especially compared to profound affect of making hash table lookups faster.
+That's not a huge improvement, especially compared to the profound effect of making hash table lookups faster.
 I added this optimization in large part because it's a good example of a certain *kind* of performance work you're likely to experience, and, honestly, because I think it's technically really cool.
 It might not be the first thing I reached for if I were seriously trying to make clox faster.
 There is probably other lower-hanging fruit.

 But, if you find yourself working on a virtual machine where all of the easy wins have been taken, then at some point you may want to think about tuning your